opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 > Test suite

-  There are no test suites currently implemented; they will be made available once the specification is approved, and an executable test suite (ETS) is made availabe as per of OGC CITE.
+  There are no test suites implemented yet; once implemented they will be available on the [OGC Validator](https://cite.ogc.org/teamengine/).

 > Implementations